 We’ve compiled this list of tips and steps to guide you through what to do in a car accident.

-If there aren’t any immediate emergencies, you still need to make sure that everyone involved in the accident is safe.
+If there aren’t any immediate emergencies, you still need to make sure that everyone involved in the accident is safe and attend to any injured people.
 Check all impacted cars to see the extent of the damage and put on your hazard lights if necessary to avoid further incidents.

 Depending on the accident’s severity and circumstances, you may need to call the police and provide accurate details of the accident, including time and date, location, contact details of all parties and the extent of any accident injuries.
 It might be necessary to call a tow truck to move the damaged vehicles, and you should consider calling your insurer for advice on who to contact for towing.
 Officers from the local police station might also help with road safety and direct traffic at the accident scene.